inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

 same $x subfield.

-The bibupload process, when it encounters FFT tags, will automatically populate fulltext storage space (``/opt/invenio/var/data/files``) and metadata record associated tables (``bibrec_bibdoc``, ``bibdoc``) as appropriate.
+The bibupload process, when it encounters FFT tags, will automatically populate the fulltext storage space (``/opt/invenio/var/data/files``) and metadata record associated tables (``bibrec_bibdoc``, ``bibdoc``) as appropriate.
 It will also enrich the 856 tags (URL tags) of the MARC metadata of the record in question with references to the latest versions of each file.

-Note that for $a and $x subfields filesystem paths must be absolute (e.g. ``/tmp/icon.gif`` is valid, while ``Destkop/icon.gif`` is not) and they must be readable by the user/group of the bibupload process that will handle the FFT.
+Note that for the $a and $x subfields, the filesystem paths must be absolute (e.g. ``/tmp/icon.gif`` is valid, while ``Destkop/icon.gif`` is not) and they must be readable by the user/group of the bibupload process that will handle the FFT.